Frequently Asked Questions

 A. Part-time application forms can be found on-line through the Form Library at www.StudentAidBC.ca.
 It is a fillable form which is designed to be completed online and then printed, signed, and dated.
 Completed forms should be delivered to the UFV Financial Aid and Awards office for processing.

-Q. Is there funding for the Upgrading and University Preparation program, Adult Basic Education (ABE), English as a Second Language (ESL), TASK, Employment Orientation Programs, or GED?
+Q. Is there funding for the Upgrading and University Preparation program, Adult Basic Education (ABE), English as a Second Language (ESL), or TASK?

 Instructions for accessing the fillable form: